BNasmith/PTForsyth/PTFWorkofChrist.md

-IN the days of our fathers Christian belief was more solid within the Church than it is now ; and the defending and expounding of Christianity, more especially the defending of it, had to concern itself with outsiders outside the Church, and outside Christianity very often.
+IN the days of our fathers Christian belief was more solid within the Church than it is now; and the defending and expounding of Christianity, more especially the defending of it, had to concern itself with outsiders outside the Church, and outside Christianity very often.
-To-day our difficulties have changed ; and a great part of our exposition must keep in view the fact that some of the most dangerous chal- lenges of Christianity are found amongst those
+To-day our difficulties have changed; and a great part of our exposition must keep in view the fact that some of the most dangerous chal- lenges of Christianity are found amongst those